XHYN-PH/winlator-mod/README.md

 | Adreno 7xx | SUPPORTED | SUPPORTED | SUPPORTED | PARTIALLY | YES |

 #### VIRGL OVERLAY
-- VirGL Overlay uses `virgl-renderer` as the renderer.
+> VirGL Overlay uses `virgl-renderer` as the renderer.
 To run VirGL Overlay in Exagear, you need any graphics accelerator with support for **OpenGL ES 2.1(3.0)** and higher.
 Author of original development VirGL Overlay is [Mittorn](https://github.com/mittorn/virglrenderer-android), author of modifications is [alexvorxx](https://github.com/alexvorxx/VirGL-Overlay-Rebuild).
 #### TURNIP
-- [Turnip](https://www.exagear.wiki/index.php?title=Turnip) open source Vulkan driver for Adreno.
+> [Turnip](https://www.exagear.wiki/index.php?title=Turnip) open source Vulkan driver for Adreno.
 It uses the files `/dev/kgsl-3d0`, `/dev/dri/card0` to access the GPU.
 It requires Adreno 610+ GPU to run.
 #### DDRAW & LLVM
-- DDRAW is part of windows from very old OS, It supported all devices.
+> DDRAW is part of windows from very old OS, It supported all devices.
 While LLVM is software renderer which is very slow but good compatibility.

 Turnip+Zink are part of the Mesa drivers.

 ---

-### 🪲 BUGS & PROBLEMS
+### BUGS & TIPS
+Some problems, bugs, and tips for the Winlator

+> [!CAUTION]
-- Winlator task manager is broken, process isn't showing.
+> Winlator task manager is broken, process isn't showing.

+> [!CAUTION]
-- Stop services on startup button isn't functioning, you can kill it manually though.
+> "Stop services on startup" button isn't functioning, you can kill it manually though.

+> [!CAUTION]
-- **Adreno 7xx** has flickering problems due to Turnip problems.
+> **Adreno 7xx** has flickering problems due to Turnip problems.

----

-### 📝 TIPS
+> [!TIP]
-- To solve not woking renderers For **Snapdragon 845** please turn off Dri3 extension in Winlator Settings
+> To solve not woking renderers For **Snapdragon 845** please turn off Dri3 extension in Winlator Settings.

 ---